materialsproject/fireworks/docs/installation.rst

 Install MongoDB
 ===============

 FireWorks requires a single MongoDB instance to store and access your workflows.
 You can either install MongoDB yourself and run/maintain the server, or use a cloud provider (which often provide for small amounts of data for free).
-For testing things out locally, running MongoDB yourself may be your best bet.
+For testing things out locally, running MongoDB yourself and on your local machine may be your best bet.
+For production, or for running on supercomputing centers on which you are unable to install MongoDB, you likely want to use a cloud service provider.
+You could also maintain your own MongoDB server or contact your sysadmin for help.

- FireWorks does not need to be installed on the same machine as your MongoDB installation.

 To install MongoDB *locally*, follow the instructions at `MongoDB <http://www.mongodb.org>`_.

 To access via a *cloud provider*, you might try `Mongolab <http://www.mongolab.com>`_ or search for a different one.
+If you are using Mongolab, here are a few notes:

+    * Set up an account via the Mongolab web site instructions.
+When asked to pick a server type (e.g. Amazon, Google, etc) you can just choose free option of 500MB.
+This is more than enough to get started
+    * Mongolab will ask you to create a database; any name is fine, but make sure you write down what it is.
+    * After creating a database, note that you'll need to create at least one admin user in order to access the database.
+    * You can test your database connection using MongoDB's built-in command line tools.
+Or, you can continue with FireWorks installation and subsequently the tutorials, which will test the database connnection as part of the procedure.

 Preparing to Install FireWorks (Python and pip)
 ===============================================